John Dukakis: Early life

-Dukakis was born John Chaffetz Jr. in San Jose, California on June 9, 1958, but reared in the Boston area.
-He is the son of Kitty Dukakis and John Chaffetz, a businessman, and the adoptive son of former Massachusetts Governor and 1988 Democratic presidential nominee Michael Dukakis whom his mother married when he was five.
+Dukakis was born John Chaffetz Jr. in San Jose, California, on June 9, 1958, and grew up in the Boston area.
+He is the son of Kitty Dukakis and John Chaffetz, a businessman, and the adopted son of former Massachusetts Governor and 1988 Democratic presidential nominee Michael Dukakis whom his mother married when he was five.
 His half-brother, through his biological father, is Jason Chaffetz who was a U.S. Representative from Utah from 2009 to 2017.
 He changed his name from Chaffetz to Dukakis at age 18.

 Acting career

 While attending Brown University in the 1970s, Dukakis was cast in Universal's Jaws 2.
-He relocated to Hollywood and continued to work as an actor for the next 6 years.
-He had substantial roles in the films Making Love, Delusion and Split Image and on television in Family Ties, Little House on the Prairie, Taxi the Jim Jones docudrama, Guyana Tragedy: The Story of Jim Jones and Three Sovereigns for Sarah.
+He relocated to Hollywood and continued to work as an actor for the next six years.
+He had substantial roles in the films Making Love, Delusion, and Split Image, as well as on television in Family Ties; Little House on the Prairie; Taxi; the Jim Jones docudrama, Guyana Tragedy: The Story of Jim Jones; and Three Sovereigns for Sarah.
 He finished his career in New York working on the Broadway and Off-Broadway stage.